Hard to Digest Foods: Are You Ready for Some Surprises?

 It’s important to keep in mind that not all people may experience troublesome symptoms after ingesting gluten, but its reduction should be considered if plagued by ongoing digestive problems.

 The list I offer here is by no means an exclusive one, but more of a sweeping guideline.
-Some of the foods to which I allude may be common knowledge, but a few are definitely wolves in sheep’s clothing, in terms of their impact on digestion, ones which people tend to overlook when trying to pinpoint the causes of their digestive troubles.
+Some of the foods to which I listed may be common knowledge, but the others not so much.
+And these are often the ones that people tend to overlook when trying to pinpoint the causes of their digestive troubles.

 If you’re a sufferer who’s looking for answers, I strongly encourage you to start with a reduction or elimination of the above foods.
 Look at the list, follow the suggestions, observe how you feel and discover for yourself.
 That’s the only sure way of knowing what affects you as an individual.

 As always, I encourage everyone to seek the help of a trained professional in the process to guide you along, offering insight and support.
-Digestive problems can be overwhelming and exasperating—something with which I can certainly empathize, and as such, they require due attention.
-Only then we can assist people in overcoming their digestive problems and help them feel better.
+Digestive problems can be overwhelming and exasperating—something with which I can certainly empathize, and as such, they require attention.

-If you found this article informative, or know anyone suffering from any type of digestive problem who could find this information useful, please share.
+If you found this article informative, or know anyone suffering from any type of digestive problem who could find this information useful, please pass it along.

 Julie Mancuso is a registered holistic Toronto nutritionist who has been counseling clients for over 15 years.
 Julie’s personalized approach has helped thousands reach their health, wellness and nutrition goals.